 Fire Incompatibility None known.
-Special protective equipment and precautions for fire-fighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-Do not approach containers suspected to be hot.
+Special protective equipment and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
 Not considered a significant fire risk, however containers may burn.